idlab-discover/masters-robbe-haegeman/README.md

 During the development of Van Landuyt's solution, problematic behavior was highlighted in the used operators, where the operators would wake-up in a set interval (this through analysis of the [Percona MongoDB Operator](https://github.com/percona/percona-server-mongodb-operator)).
 This is problematic for the WASM prototype, since unloading is used to minimize the operator footprint.
-Minimizing the number of wake-ups (i.e. calling the reconcilation function), increases the efficiency of the solution.
+Minimizing the number of wake-ups (i.e. calling the reconciliation function), increases the efficiency of the solution.

-### "Accepted" reasons to use scheduled reconcilation
+### "Accepted" reasons to use scheduled reconciliation

 From [Kubebuilder book: Why not use RequeueAfter X for all scenarios instead of watching resources?](https://book.kubebuilder.io/reference/watching-resources.html?highlight=period#why-not-use-requeueafter-x-for-all-scenarios-instead-of-watching-resources):
 > While RequeueAfter is not the primary method for triggering reconciliations, there are specific cases where it is necessary, such as: